 PRAXIS Testing Tips

-Many struggle with limited funding and the overwhelming task of studying to pass the PRAXIS.
-This website has been created to help students overcome the challenge of the PRAXIS I test.
-The key PRAXIS I testing tips are stated as follows:
+Many people struggle with the overwhelming task of studying to pass the PRAXIS Core tests.
+This website has been created to help students overcome the challenge of these exams.
+Here are some key PRAXIS Core testing tips:

-- Don’t take all three sections at the same time if you want to focus on one content area.
+- Don’t take all three exams at the same time if you want to focus on one content area.

 - Prioritize: Focus on your areas of greatest weakness.
-You have to make a passing score on each section of the exam.
-Passing with a 90th percentile on the math will not help you with the written part of the PRAXIS I exam.
+You have to make a passing score on each exam.
+Passing with a 90th percentile on the math will not help you with the writing or reading exams.

-- Limit your stress level before the PRAXIS I exam.
+- Limit your stress level before the test.

-The hours of studying and the class work finally pay off when you pass the PRAXIS I. You are then free to teach and you have highly sought after job skills.
+The hours of studying and the class work finally pay off when you pass your PRAXIS Core exams.
+You are then free to teach and you have highly sought after job skills.

-Please take the time to review all of the articles written about the PRAXIS I exam and the pitfalls that some students fall into with the PRAXIS I test.
-Hopefully you can avoid the mistakes others have made when preparing for the PRAXIS I and will find the following information to be helpful and informative for the PRAXIS I test.
+Please take the time to review all of the articles written about the exams and the pitfalls that some students fall into with the tests.
+Hopefully you can avoid the mistakes others have made when preparing for the PRAXIS Core and will find the information on this page to be helpful and useful.